5 steps to a better Windows command line

 The first module that led me to PsGet is a package that adds status and tab completion to git.
 Phil Haack did a great write up on setting up posh-git, and I’ve since discovered a few other cool things in the PsGet gallery.
 Installing Posh-Git is pretty straight forward:

 The first nice thing here is that I now have command completion.
-As I type `git sta` and hit
+As I type git sta

 Wrapping up